akto-api-security/Documentation/testing/Run tests in CICD.md

-# Run tests in CI/CD
+# Run tests in CICD

 ## Introduction